Guar seed futures rise on spot demand

 Magazine Archives

-New Delhi, May 16 (PTI) Guar seed prices rose by Rs 5.5 to Rs 4,468 per 10 quintal in futures trade Thursday as traders widened their bets.
-According to marketmen, raising of bets by speculators tracking a firm trend at spot markets on thin supplies from growing belts mainly led to rise in prices.
-On the National Commodity and Derivatives Exchange, guar seed for June contracts rose by Rs 5.5, or 0.12, to Rs 4,468 per 10 quintal with an open interest of 1,16,810 lots.
-Likewise, the delivery for July contracts hardened by Rs 3, or 0.07 per cent, to Rs 4,528 per 10 quintal in an open interest of 11,620 lots.
-PTI ADI SHWSHW
+New Delhi, May 6 (PTI) Guar seed prices advanced by Rs 44.5 to Rs 4,410 per 10 quintal in futures trade Monday as participants widened their bets, buoyed by a firming trend at the physical market.
+At the National Commodity and Derivatives Exchange, guar seed for May delivery hardened by Rs 44.5, or 1.02 per cent, to Rs 4,410 per 10 quintal with a business turnover of 40,900 lots.
+Guar seed for delivery in July also rose by Rs 25.5, or 0.57 per cent, to Rs 4,537 per 10 quintal with an open interest of 2,750 lots.
+Marketmen attributed the rise in guar seed prices to raising of positions by participants on a firm trend at the spot market.
+PTI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today